7 Health Benefits of Playing Sudoku

 6. Better Social Engagement

-A number of retirement homes even use Sudoku as a regular activity for engagement, and many elderly people find these kinds of games to click with them well.
+A number of retirement homes even use sudoku as a regular activity for engagement, and many elderly people find these kinds of games to click with them well.
+While they do ignite healthy competition, sudoku's challenging puzzles also promote collaboration among peers.

 7. Increased Dopamine Release

-Solving brain teasers like Sudoku can trigger the release of dopamine, a neurotransmitter associated with pleasure and reward.
+Solving puzzles like sudoku can trigger the release of dopamine, a neurotransmitter associated with pleasure and reward.
 This can lead to a sense of happiness and motivation to continue engaging in the activity.